 Why retirement plans need a hands-on approach

 Laws and regulations are continually being developed and re-evaluated, not just in the investment fund types but in the overall plan design, too.
 Anything a company once knew about their employees’ plans could change in the blink of an eye.
 For example, a new law may now allow a company to bypass previously mandated contributions.
 The type of product or investment requirements within plans may change, as well.
-Last but certainly not least, client-employee-adviser relationships certainly will see changes as we are on the cusp of the DOL fiduciary rule.
+Last but certainly not least, client-employee-adviser relationships certainly will see changes as we are on the cusp of the DOL Fiduciary Rule.

 When plans are set to auto-pilot

-Lifecycle funds, or “target date” funds, have been increasingly popular over the past dozen years.
+Lifecycle funds, or “Target Date” funds, have been increasingly popular over the past dozen years.
 Participants like them because they are easy to choose with the assumption that a fund company will manage the money in an appropriate way up until their retirement.

 The challenge with setting these lifecycle funds on auto-pilot is the assumption that everybody has the same definition of “appropriate.”
 Income level, other assets, and propensity for risk are all elements that are not one size fits all, but lifecycle funds treat everyone the same based on a date.
 In addition, it is often difficult to tell what underlying assets comprise these funds and what performance and fees are associated with them.
-Lastly, a big concern is that some of these lifecycle funds only take the employer up to the target retirement date but not through it.
+Lastly, a big concern is that some of these lifecycle funds only take the client up to the target retirement date but not through it.

 Consider this scenario: Two years ago, a business owner had 30 employees.
 Due to economic conditions, they had to reduce staff to 20.
-From a legal standpoint, a layoff of more than 20% of employees within one year has significant implications in the eyes of the Department of Labor and Internal Revenue Service from a plan perspective.
+From a legal standpoint, a layoff of more than 20 percent of employees within one year has significant implications in the eyes of the Department of Labor and Internal Revenue Service from a plan perspective.

 However, if working with an RIA (Registered Investment Adviser) with a review designed as part of the services provided, this would not be an issue and can be a nice added benefit for these anxious employees.
 If you’re a business that treats your employees like family, a layoff is tough on everyone.
 Look for ways you can give them a boost without additional costs.

-Plan sponsor have an obligation to their employees to check in on the plan on a periodic basis.
+As a business owner and plan sponsor, your client has an obligation to their employees to check in on the plan on a periodic basis.
 These periodic checks help them comply with Section 404(c) of ERISA and can mitigate their risks as an employer and trustee.

 Securities offered through ValMark Securities, Inc. Member FINRA, SIPC.
 Financial Planning and Investment Advisory Services offered through B&E Investment Advisers, Inc., a State Registered Investment Adviser.
 Business & Estate Advisers, Inc., B&E Investment Advisers, Inc. and B&E Pension Advisers, Inc. are separate entities from ValMark Securities, Inc.